POLICY #5.1

 - Demonstration/Protest: Any rally, gathering, protest, parade, or procession to express views or opinions.

-- Members of the University Community: For purposes of this Policy, all enrolled students, all persons employed by the University, including but not limited to administrators, faculty, and staff, and all organizations comprised of Members of the University Community, such as 91ɬÂþSA and Chartered registered Student Organizations.
+- Members of the University Community: For purposes of this Policy, all enrolled students, all persons employed by the University, including but not limited to administrators, faculty, and staff, and all organizations comprised of Members of the University Community, such as 91ɬÂþSA and registered Student Organizations.

-- Obscenity: For the purposes of this Policy, Obscenity is defined by applicable law, including the following U.S. Supreme Court’s “Miller test”: whether the average person, applying contemporary community standards, would find that the work, taken as a whole, appeals to the prurient interest; whether the work depicts or describes, in a patently offensive way, sexual conduct specifically defined by applicable state law; and whether the work, taken as a whole, lacks serious literary, artistic, political, or scientific value.
-See Miller v.
-California, 413 US 15, 21 (1973).
+- Obscenity: For the purposes of this Policy, Obscenity, as defined by applicable law, refers to speech, expression, or material that, taken as a whole, could be found by a reasonable person, applying contemporary community standards, to appeal to the prurient interest, depict or describe sexual conduct, as specifically defined by applicable law, in a patently offensive way, and the work, taken as a whole, lacks serious literary, artistic, political, or scientific value.

 - Structure: Any object (other than objects such as handbills, signs, small lawn signs, notices and posters, arm bands, or personal attire) used in expressing views or opinions, including but not limited to booths, buildings, billboards, banners, large lawn signs, and similar displays.